-If you are applying for an English-language program and have not completed at least 3 years of full-time study in an institution where English is the only language of instruction (aside from in language courses) in a country where English is an official language, you must submit your official score in 1 of the language tests noted on our website.
+If you are applying for an English-language program and have not completed at least 3 years of full-time study in an institution where English is the only language of instruction (aside from in language courses) in a country where English is an official language, you must submit your official score in one of the language tests noted on our website.
 The official results must be sent directly to us online from the test centre.

 Study Permits for International Applicants

 We recommend that you visit the Immigration, Refugees and Citizenship Canada website before applying for details about application procedures and the length of time required to process a study permit application.
 A study permit is required to study in Canada.

 InfoAdmission – University of Ottawa